Most Decatur city water homeowners don't need a water softener

 Is Decatur AL water safe to drink?

 Decatur Utilities meets all current legal standards.
-However, PFAS has been detected in the Tennessee River source water, and the EPA's new 4 ppt MCL means many surface water systems in Alabama now technically exceed the limit.
-Filtered water is recommended, particularly an under-sink RO for drinking water.
+However, PFAS has been detected in the Tennessee River source water.
+The EPA's new 4 ppt MCL means many surface water systems now technically exceed the limit.
+Filtered drinking water is recommended.

-See our full Best Water Filters for Decatur, Alabama guide for a deeper look at product options, or use the North Alabama water diagnostic to get county-specific recommendations for your area.
+See our full Best Water Filters for Decatur, Alabama guide or use the North Alabama water diagnostic for county-specific recommendations.

-Disclosure: North Alabama Water Guide earns a commission on purchases made through links on this page.
-This does not affect our recommendations.
+Disclosure: North Alabama Water Guide earns a commission on purchases through links on this page.
 See our full affiliate disclosure.